drbean/curriculum/speaking/test/solution/slides.md

 	"They told me that ..."

-## propose a way of dealing with the problem--part 2 II
+## part 2 II: propose a way of dealing with the problem

 Then, say what the caller can (has to) do.